beratakuzum/django-rest-crud/README.md

 # django-rest-crud

-django_rest_crud is an example REST API project to help understand Django Rest Framework.
+django-rest-crud is an example REST API project to help understand Django Rest Framework.

 ## How to run?
 You can simply run the project by creating a virtual environment, install the required packages and making the migrations.